Henry Lee Morey: Early life and career

-Henry L. Morey was born in Milford Township near Collinsville, Butler County, Ohio.
+Henry L. Morey was born in Milford Township, Ohio.
 He was a son of William and Derexa (Whitcomb) Morey, and the great-grandson of Revolutionary War officer Silas Morey and grandson of Revolutionary soldier Anthony Whitcomb.
 William Morey in his early life was a hatter and to buy furs he occasionally visited New Orleans, where he witnessed the workings of slavery.
 He abhorred what he saw and became a radical abolitionist.
 Returning to Ohio, William opened his home as part of the Underground Railroad, and was well known as a friend of the black man.

 Henry received his education in the local public schools and the Morning Sun Academy at the village of Rising Sun.
 He then entered Miami University at Oxford, Ohio.

 Civil War

 On the day after the fall of Fort Sumter, Morey left the university and enlisted as a member of the University Rifles, a military organization attached to the 20th Ohio Infantry, serving an enlistment of three months in West Virginia under General Robert C. Schenck.

 Morey then enlisted in the 75th Ohio Volunteer Infantry for a term of three years, and served under Generals Franz Sigel in the Shenandoah Valley of Virginia, John Pope and Edward Hatch in Florida and Quincy A. Gillmore at the siege of Charleston.
 He was successively promoted corporal, sergeant, second lieutenant, first lieutenant, and captain.
 Three of his brothers, Oliver P., Joseph W., and James E. Morey, also served in the Union Army.

 He took part in the engagement at Monterey.
 He commanded his company in engagements at Franklin, Battle of McDowell and Shaw's Ridge, Strasburg, Battle of Cross Keys, Battle of Cedar Mountain, Battle of Rappahannock Station I (Freeman's Ford, Sulphur Springs, and Waterloo Bridge), Second Battle of Bull Run, Battle of Aldie and Battle of Chancellorsville in Virginia.
 He was taken prisoner at the battle of Chancellorsville and confined in the notorious Libby Prison until exchanged.
 He again commanded his company in the battles of Battle of Fort Wagner, Morris Island, Fort Gregg and in the siege of Fort Sumter in South Carolina and engagements at Camp Baldwin and Battle of Gainesville in Florida.
 He was mustered out in 1865.
 On April 25, 1865, he married Mary M. Campbell, the daughter of an Ohio state senator.